 Podcast #043 – Wounds In Horses

-This is a review of what kind of wounds occur in the horse, what needs to be done about them and how to make them heal with the best possible outcomes.
-In a nutshell, there are partial skin thickness wounds and full thickness wounds.
+This is a review of the kinds of wounds that occur in horses, what needs to be done about them, and how to make them heal with the best possible outcomes.
+In a nutshell, there are partial skin-thickness wounds and full-thickness wounds.
 Partial skin-thickness wounds can be bloody and will heal without much attention needed for their good outcomes.

 Full-thickness wounds can be divided into fresh and chronic.
-All can be declared infected with possibly the surgical incision made in a controlled environment.
+All can be declared infected, possibly with a surgical incision made in a controlled environment.
 How they heal can be divided into “primary intention” (suturing) and “secondary intention” (not sutured).
-The key to success is first to eliminate infections.
+The key to success is to eliminate infections first.

-I discuss all these factors based on attending the virtual AAEP meeting of 2021, where a multi-part series of presentations discussed biofilms, debridement and grafting.
-All of this needs to be understood by the horse owner as a quick action in fresh wounds or appropriate action in wounds discovered a day or more later will determine how successful the outcome will be.
+I discuss all these factors based on attending the virtual AAEP meeting of 2021, where a multi-part series of presentations discussed biofilms, debridement, and grafting.
+The horse owner needs to understand all of this, as quick action in fresh wounds or appropriate action in wounds discovered a day or more later will determine how successful the outcome will be.

 Back to top